When and Where to File Qualifying Papers

 the office of the Supervisor of Elections.
 Qualifying papers will

-be accepted throughout the qualifying period, during normal business
+be accepted in our office at any time during the qualifying period during normal business

 If my qualifying papers are filed